Patrick Walden: Later work

-On 3 August 2007 played a small gig in Hackney with all of his former Babyshambles bandmates (as well as Mick Whitnall) for friend Peter Wolfe's birthday.
+On 3 August 2007, Walden played a small gig in Hackney with all of his former Babyshambles bandmates (as well as Mick Whitnall) for friend Peter Wolfe's birthday.

-On 6 November 2009 Pat played a few songs with Babyshambles including "Pipedown" and "Black Boy Lane" at a gig at Halo in Battersea.

-Big Dave

-In late 2007 Walden formed the band Big Dave with drummer Seb Rochford and Ruth Goller on bass.
+In late 2007, Walden formed the band Big Dave with drummer Seb Rochford and Ruth Goller on bass.
 In the first half of 2008 the band played a few gigs in small venues.
-Walden announced that a debut EP will be recorded in 2008.
-But so far, nothing much has been heard since then.
+Walden announced that a debut EP would be recorded in 2008.
+But nothing much was ever heard again.

+On 6 November 2009, Walden played a few songs with Babyshambles including "Pipedown" and "Black Boy Lane" at a gig at Halo in Battersea.

-In August 2010, Waldens career appeared to be off the rails again after he appeared in court charged with receiving stolen goods.
-After being spotted acting suspiciously in a Sutton branch of Wilkinsons, Walden was pursued by security who found in his possession stolen goods and Methodone prescribed to another user.
+In August 2010, Walden appeared in court charged with receiving stolen goods.
+After being spotted acting suspiciously in a Sutton branch of Wilkinsons, Walden was pursued by security who found in his possession stolen goods and Methadone prescribed to another user.

-April 2011

-In April 2011 Walden completed a spell in rehab and began work on a new project with ex Rebecas member Robert Mannall.
-The duo have recorded thirty two demos that have been posted on various sites on the internet.
+In April 2011, Walden completed a spell in rehabilitation and began work on a new project with former Rebecas member Robert Mannall.
+The duo recorded 32 demos that have been posted on various sites on the internet.
 On 1 May 2011 Walden previewed a selection of new material at the Hawley Arms, as part of Camden Crawl 2011, with Drew McConnell.

-November 2014

-In November 2014 Walden did his first interview and photoshoot in a number of years with friend, music enthusiast and blogger, Olivia Collins for the website www.themusicalacidtest.com and photographer, Jack Grange.
-In the interview he says he is studying a Jazz Composition degree in an effort to reconnect with his first love, jazz music.
+In November 2014 Walden did his first interview and photoshoot in a number of years with friend, music enthusiast and blogger Olivia Collins for the website themusicalacidtest and photographer Jack Grange.
+In the interview he said he was studying a jazz composition degree in an effort to reconnect with his first love, jazz music.

+Death

+Walden died on 20 June 2025, at the age of 46.